thisisjoonlim/dsdocs/docs/readings/books/principles.md

 ---

-> "Principles are the fundamental truths that determine how you behave and reflect your inner character and values."
+Principles are the fundamental truths that determine how you behave and reflect your inner character and values.
 {: .py-5 .quote_style }

 ---